perriera/extras/README.md

 As you may have installed it earlier without changing the name of the package from **build** to **extras**.

+## Method #2: CPM installation
+Add the following to your CMakeLists.txt for CPM support:

+	#
+	# NOTE: Include 3rd party libraries, Perry and I maintain an open-source extras C++ library, which
+	# is used extensively in our projects, it comes bundled with spdlog, cpr, and nlohmann json. extras has
+	# project options that allow us to control how other libraries it includes are built. for example we
+	# can tell extras to build spdlog as a static library (for faster compile times) by settings
+	# MAKE_SPDLOG_SHARED OFF
+	#
+	CPMAddPackage(
+	  NAME extras
+	  GITHUB_REPOSITORY perriera/extras
+	  VERSION 3.11.0
+	  OPTIONS "MAKE_SPDLOG_SHARED OFF"
+	)
+	if(extras_ADDED)
+	  #
+	  # NOTE:  enable c++11 to avoid compilation errors, and force spdlog into release build
+	  #
+	  print(STATUS "Configuring extras build properties")
+	  set_target_properties(extras PROPERTIES CMAKE_BUILD_TYPE Release)
+	else()
+	  print(WARNING "extras was not configured properly")
+	endif()

 While it may seem odd to have to uninstall the **'extras support'**  package, future upgrades to the extras package will prefer if there is a clean install for you to work with.

+To optimize CPM support on your projects be sure to set the environment variable for shared CPM libraries:

+	export CPM_SOURCE_CACHE=$HOME/.cache/CPM

+For more about CPM [see here](https://github.com/cpm-cmake/CPM.cmake)

 ## CMakeLists.txt
 You just include the **extras** library to any targets in your CMakeLists.txt target_include_libraries specs